MATH 323: Real Analysis I

 http://math.colgate.edu/math323/dlantz/realsfdi.html

-I encourage you to bookmark it on your computer for later use.
+I encourage you to bookmark it in your browser for later use.

 3. Page 49 (Ch 2, sec 3): 2.3.1, 2.3.2 (For (b), assume x is not 0.), 2.3.3 (If a<b<c, then |b|<max{|a|,|c|}.), 2.3.4 (Assume not, and take as epsilon half the distance between the "limits".
 The Triangle Inequality is helpful.), 2.3.6, 2.3.8, 2.3.9, 2.3.10, 2.3.11 (After choosing N large enough to make the xn's close to their limit x, choose N1 still larger so that